OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/13 February 2011.md

 - Fragment seen over **Kazakhstan** was a comet, not a rocket
 - Chemicals from the **Gulf oil spill** have reached Europe and the UK; not noticeable yet, avoid bottom fish
 - **Electrical discharges** from rain, dust, and snow are causing animal deaths and effects like cracked airplane windows
+- Overhead explosion killed the birds in Arkansas.
+- The sun did not rise two days early in Greenland; instead, changes in atmospheric density, temperature, and dust loading caused the appearance.
+- Outburst of asteroid 596 Scheila was related to Elenin and other bodies; asteroid became electrified.
+- Explosion in a Scottish forest was a meteorite impact.
+- Electric charges can enhance human perception and thin the veil.

 ---

 ## Health, Diet, and Supplements